FriendChicken001/puvadon_jenosize_test/README.md

 # puvadon_jenosize

-This project handle by Clean + MVVM architecture and use GetX for state management and contain simple unit and ui test
+This project is built using Clean Architecture combined with the MVVM pattern, leveraging GetX for state management.
+It includes simple unit tests and UI tests to ensure code quality and functionality.

+The project supports multiple environments:

+Developer

+Production

+Both environments are configured to handle native environment variables for platform-specific configurations.

 ## Getting Started